Introduction

 • Example response codes and curl command samples

-Explore use cases, technical background, and integration guides in the full Dressipi documentation.
+For additional information beyond the API, including use cases, technical background, and integration guides, refer to the full Mapp Fashion documentation.